How the Product Team at PandaDoc rallies around Customer Experience with Wootric

 “Wootric is the sweet spot between single function NPS tools and the super pricey market research platforms.”

 PandaDoc is a San Francisco-based document automation software company that helps teams streamline their sales workflows.
-Nathan Lippi is currently a Revenue Engineer based out of their St. Petersburg, Florida office.
+Nathan Lippi is currently a Product Manager based out of their St. Petersburg, Florida office.
 He works to drive sustainable growth by helping the product team — who are in Minsk, Belarus — connect more deeply with PandaDoc’s USA-heavy customer base, so they can make customer-centric decisions.
 Due to timezone challenges, this was a particularly daunting task, yet one of utmost importance.

 Problem: Prioritizing product improvements that drive growth